chrismeteling/learning_go/README.md

     y := [5]float64{ 98, 93, 77, 82, 83, } // the , after 83 is for easy adding other values
     y[3}=10          // [98 93 77 10 83]
     len(x)
-Example, special for loop
+Example, special For-loop 1

     for i, value := range x {}
-    Goes threw it, value is x[i]; i is the iterator | you need to use i Example, special for loop
+    Goes threw the array x, value is x[i]; i is the iterator | you need to use i Example, special For-loop 2

     for _, value := range x {}
-    Goes threw it, value is x[i]; the iterator itself cant be used
+    Goes threw the array x, value is x[i]; the iterator itself cant be used
 #####Slices
-Arrays wihtout length bounding, they are based on a finite array
+Arrays wihtout length bounding, they are based on finite arrays

-    var x []float64             //current-slice-length; array-length 0
-    y := make([]float64, 5)     //current-slice-length5; array-length 5
+    var x []float64             //slize and used array is not set y := make([]float64, 5)     //current-slice-length5; array-length 5
     z := make([]float64, 5, 10) //current-slice-length5; array-length 10
     arr := [5]float64{1,2,3,4,5}